-Although we utilize HTTPS to ensure that all requests are encrypted for network transport, there is a possibility that the plain-text URL, with the value of the token, might appear in logs of HTTP servers which process the requests.
+Although we utilize HTTPS to ensure that all requests are encrypted for network transport, there is a possibility that the plain-text URL, with the value of the token, might appear in the logs of HTTP servers that process the requests.
 Additionally, there are spyware exploits whereby certain browser extensions track and aggregate browsing behavior and sell that data to third parties.
-Again, use of token as a query parameter could lend itself to unintentional exposure of your token.
+Again, the use of a token as a query parameter could lend itself to unintentional exposure of your token.

 Working with Leading Cloud Providers

-Ubidots Industrial IoT licenses are hosted by default on IBM's Toronto Datacenter.
-Industrial users can request deployment in a different datacenter or leading cloud provider.
+Ubidots licenses are hosted by default on IBM's Toronto Datacenter.
+Industrial users can request deployment in a different data center or leading cloud provider.

-Working with renowned cloud providers help us minimize the risk of outages given their focus on reliability and uptime.
+Working with renowned cloud providers helps us minimize the risk of outages given their focus on reliability and uptime.
 IBM's cloud complies with more than 15 guidelines, including:

 Multi-AAA User Management

-Authentication, authorization, and accounting (AAA) is a term used to describe a framework that successfully controls access to computer resources, enforcing policies, auditing usage, and providing the information necessary to bill for services.
+Authentication, authorization, and accounting (AAA) is a term used to describe a framework that successfully controls access to computer resources, enforces policies, audits usage, and provides the information necessary to bill for services.

-Ubidots Industrial license allows you to gain control over who can access your device data at different levels: apps, customers and end-users.
+An Ubidots license allows you to gain control over who can access your device data at different levels: apps, customers, and end-users.